-This guide is about accessing peer A’s local network from peer B.
+This is a guide about accessing peer A’s local network from peer B.

 Requirements